thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 export default App;
 ```

 Save the file and switch back to the browser.
-Once everything is working, pat yourself on back.
+Play around with the application and, once everything is working, pat yourself on back.
 You've just written your first React JSX application!

 ### Exercise